By Carla DiGirolamo, MD, PHD

 ABOUT THE AUTHOR

-Carla M. DiGirolamo, MD, PhD is a Reproductive Endocrinologist now seeing new patients at Boston IVF's Waltham Center.
-She is Board Certified in Reproductive Endocrinology and Infertility as well as general Obstetrics and Gynecology.
-Dr. DiGirolamo is credentialed as a Level 1 CrossFit Trainer, Les Mills certified group fitness instructor and is a member of CrossFit Health, a worldwide organization of physicians who CrossFit created by CrossFit Founder, Greg Glassman in his quest to cure the world of chronic disease.
-In addition to helping patients build their families, Dr. DiGirolamo’s special interest is in managing the unique reproductive/endocrine challenges of female athletes.
+Carla M. DiGirolamo, MD, PhD is a Reproductive Endocrinologist at Boston IVF and the founder of FitforLifeMD.
+She is now acccepting new patients at Boston IVF's fertility centers in Waltham and Westboro.
+Dr. DiGirolamo is Board Certified in Reproductive Endocrinology and Infertility & Obstetrics and Gynecology.
+She is credentialed as a Level 1 CrossFit Trainer/Les Mills certified group fitness instructor and is an active member of CrossFit Health, a worldwide organization that provides continuing education opportunities for physicians, health-care professionals, and trainers.
+In addition to helping patients build their families, Dr. DiGirolamo holds a special interest in managing the unique reproductive/endocrine challenges of female athletes.